camohe90/codespace_algorand/README.md

    - Push your changes to your forked GitHub repository.
    - Create a Pull Request (PR) to the original repository.
    - In your PR, include:
      - What your script achieves.
+(Optional)

 ## 📚 Additional Resources